PA LLC Formation – The Basics You Need to Know

 PA LLC Formation

 To form an LLC in Pennsylvania, a business owner must file a Certificate of Organization with the Pennsylvania Department of State.
-While not required, it is usually appropriate to adopt an operating agreement and to obtain an EIN, or federal Employee Identification Number.
+While not required, adopting an Operating Agreement and obtaining an EIN or federal Employee Identification Number is usually appropriate.

 Other Filing Requirements